CoNarrative/glujs-guide/guide.md

  * You can build and test all of your custom application logic before you even deal with the control layout.

 A controller that does this - models important application state and doesn't reference the view - is simply called a "view model."
-This of course is the exact approach we take in gluJS:
+This of course is the exact approach we take in GluJS:

 ```javascript
 //View model